puppetlabs/puppet-docs/source/puppet/3.7/reference/environments_configuring.markdown

 You must have a directory environment for **every** environment that **any** nodes are assigned to.
 At minimum, you should have a `production` environment.
 Nodes assigned to nonexistent environments cannot fetch their catalogs.

 To create your first environment, create a directory named `production` in your environmentpath.
-(If a `production` directory doesn't exist, the puppet master will try to create one when it starts up.)
+(If a `production` directory doesn't exist, the Puppet master will try to create one when it starts up.)
 Once it is created, you can add modules, a [main manifest,][main manifest] and an [environment.conf][] file to it.

 * See [the page on creating directory environments][create_environment] for full details.